Welcome to the Birds of North America Online!

 Subscriptions are available for as little as $5 for 30 days of full access!
 If you would like to subscribe to BNA Online, just visit the Cornell Lab of Ornithology E-Store.

-The Brant (called Brent Goose in Europe) is a small dark goose that occurs throughout the northern hemisphere.
-It is characterized by its extensive use of coastal habitats outside the breeding season and by its strong flight.
-Three subspecies are recognized (2 in North America), mainly on the basis of plumage characteristics, but further separation into subpopulations is warranted because of distinct ranges and genetic differentiation.
+The Brant (called Brent Goose in Europe) is a small dark goose that occurs throughout much of the northern hemisphere.
+In contrast to other goose species, Brant are characterized by their extensive use of native coastal habitats outside the breeding season.
+Three to four subspecies are recognized (see Systematics), mainly on the basis of plumage characteristics.
+The two/three North American subspecies are further separated into four subpopulations based on genetics, location of breeding and wintering areas, and migration routes.